Tinsel and Lights

 Tinsel and Lights is a Christmas album by British singer Tracey Thorn.
-It was released on 30 October 2012 on Buzzin' Fly Records and Merge Records.
+It was released on 29 October 2012 on Strange Feeling and Merge Records.
 It is her fourth solo studio album.

-The album mostly avoids canonical Christmas songs but instead features covers of songs by Sufjan Stevens, Joni Mitchell, Randy Newman, Ron Sexsmith and The White Stripes as well as self-penned songs.
+The album mostly avoids canonical Christmas songs, but instead features covers of songs by Sufjan Stevens, Joni Mitchell, Randy Newman, Ron Sexsmith and the White Stripes as well as self-penned songs.
 Scritti Politti's Green Gartside features on a cover of Low's "Taking Down the Tree", as well as writing "Snow in Sun".
 Ben Watt, who is Thorn's husband and partner in Everything but the Girl, plays on most tracks, and their three children provide backing vocals on the track "Joy".